Apply for a Compass Grant More Info

 Our experienced staff provides on-site guidance to businesses that are looking to explore export opportunities or to expand their current export activities to new markets.

-To date, we’ve organized 19 international business trips, and awarded nearly $935,000 of STEP grant funds to support Delaware’s small businesses achieve new export sales.
+To date, we’ve organized 19 international business trips, and awarded over $1 million of STEP grant funds to support Delaware’s small businesses achieve new export sales.
 Read the personal testimonies from businesses we’ve worked with and learn how we can help your organization.